-J Capital Research ("J Cap") is an investment advisor to private funds.
+J Capital Research ("J Cap") is a stock-research company.
 J Cap has analyzed the U.S.-listed company Sorrento Therapeutics (“SRNE”) and is hereby publishing the outcome and the conclusions of our analysis, based on publicly available information.
 Some of our clients may be short shares of SRNE, and, for this reason, there might be a conflict of interest.

 Management seems to have given away Cynviloq (a generic Abraxane candidate), the only promising drug the company ever looked like it might commercialize, for a pittance.
 Sorrento not only sold the drug to its chief competitor but then turned around and gave the cash payment back to that competitor and, seven months later, BOUGHT back 40% of the drug!
 We calculate that Sorrento actually paid the Nant network of biotech companies about $6 mln in the complicated set of transactions.

 Sorrento’s dilutive financing deals benefit a select group of investors close to the CEO.
 An investor group in 2016 took the company to court for dubious dilutive deals, and management had to give back options.
 But the company is continuing this pattern.
 It has just registered 34.2 mln shares and warrants for sale in two separate S-3’s filled on March 22, and we think management and financing partners will soon be dumping shares that could be as much as 39% of the company’s shares outstanding as of December 31.
 The HK/China-based investors close to the CEO will be able to realize gains of >300% in three months.